LUSHDigital/android-lush-views/README.md

 and then have the Application singleton extend `LushApplication` (Or just copy the Calligraphy code out of it).

+## Dialogs

+This library contains `BaseDialog`; It's purpose is to provide a consistent look and feel to dialogs with a little extra functionality on top.
+To use this in a project, simply create an implementation of one of the following:

+- `BaseDialog`: Most flexible class.
+Should be used for the more complicated dialogs.
+- `BaseStatusDialog`: Used for presenting feedback to the user inside a dialog about a pending operation.
+Has a failed and successful finish state.
+- `BaseSimpleMessageDialog`: Used for just displaying a simple message to the user.
+The only args for this are a title and a message.

+To make a dialog not cancellable, simply override `isCancellable` and return false.

 ## Buttons
 Buttons come in 4 styles: